Kibler History, Family Crest & Coats of Arms

 The Kibler surname is generally thought to come from the Middle High German word "kübel" meaning a "vat," or "barrel."
 As such it was an occupational name for a cooper, or barrel maker.

 The surname Kibler was first found in Winterthur, Swtzerland, where the family contributed greatly to the development of an emerging nation and would later play a large role in the political conflicts of the area.
 The family branched into many houses, many of which acquired estates and manors throughout the surrounding regions, where they played significant roles in the social and political affairs.

-Important Dates for the Kibler family
+Early History of the Kibler family

 This web page shows only a small excerpt of our Kibler research.
 Another 76 words (5 lines of text) covering the years 1803, 1826, and 1882 are included under the topic Early Kibler History in all our PDF Extended History products and printed products wherever possible.